homanchou/xr/book/build-your-own-webvr-site.md

 I received a 'shout' {joined: '0ba687f4-2dbc-428b-ba3a-a7699845f141', user_id: 'fe7aca02-d76f-4fc4-b92e-76cbd1b99d72'}
 ```

+Yay!
+We're seeing the user_id now.
 Remember that to obtain a different user_id on the same browser, one of your windows needs to use Incognito mode, or just use a different browser on your machine.
 This is because the session user_id is tied to the cookie which is shared among tabs and windows of the same browser and domain.

-We have now added basic authentication to our `UserSocket` and we can delete `user_socket.js` because we integrated its javascript code and all its advice.
+We can safely delete `user_socket.js` now because we integrated its javascript code and all its advice.

 ## Adding Babylon.js